 The temple holds extreme strategic importance from a military point of view.
 In the 18th and 19th century, it was used for military strategic discussions against the Nizam and British empire.

 It’s said that the Peshwe used to go with their commanders and advisors in the lake by a boat where they would discuss their military plans and line of action.
 The interesting point to be noted here is that the boats were steered by non-native people, for example, Africans, for complete secrecy as they did not understand the local Marathi language.

-try this site Renovations & Present Day Scenario
+Renovations & Present Day Scenario

 In the past two centuries, the temple has been renovated several times.
 In 1842, a notable renovation took place with the help of East India Company.
 In 1969, another major renovation took place under the direction of Mahadev Kumthekar and Anandrao Mane.
 That’s when the renowned Peshwe Park was built in the 25-acre land.
 However, the animals were all relocated to Rajiv Gandhi Zoological Park in 2005.
 There’s also a tiny museum which displays over a hundred idols of Lord Ganpati.
 This museum is located in the premises of Sarasbaug.